×

 2. Salt

 A high sodium (salt) intake is an excellent remedy for low blood pressure.
-High salt intake can stabilise your blood pressure when decreased.
+High salt intake can stabilize your blood pressure when decreased.
 However, this should be of moderate quality.
 WHO (World Health Organization) suggests that the daily diet should contain a teaspoon of salt.

 3. Water